gitstetter/ScreenToGif/README.md

 Instructions:

-1) Press "F1" to crop you screen by holding your left mouse key and dragging a rectangle
+1) Press "F1" to crop you screen by holding your left mouse key and drdrawing a rectangle (Optional)

 2) Press "F2" to start recording